ihopeit/DeepLearningTutorials/README.rst

 Build instructions
 ------------------

-To build the html version of the tutorials, run python doc/scripts/docgen.py
+To build the html version of the tutorials, run:

+ sphinx-build doc html